khatibomar/chunky/README.md

 https://d2nvs31859zcd8.cloudfront.net/a05ed2eeabcd1d053260_handmade_hero_40195752827_1636398126/chunked/0.ts
 ```

 in our case we got this link it doesn't matter number of chunk the tool will take care of that.
-Now time of my tool `chunky` , the tool job is to guess the number of chunks that this video have , I use a modified `binary search` algorithm to find the number of chunks so it's superfast
+Now time of my tool `chunky`

+# Getting tool

+you can download binaries from the release page or compile it by your self , to compile :

 first clone the repository
 ```bash